MarijnvanHouwelingen/DataEngineering/README.md

 Whenever you start working.
 Start a *Branch*.
 This is done by the command: _git checkout -b feature/branchname_.
 Make sure to name the branch after the work you are doing, e.g feature/mlops.
 After you have finished work on your task, use _git add . -> git commit -m "message"_ and _git push_ to push your changes to Github.
-After pushing to Github, use the pull request feature to merge into main.
+After pushing to Github, use the pull request feature to merge into assignment-1.
+**DO not merge with main**.
+This can give merge conflicts.

 *Create a branch everytime you work start working on the project*.
 *Merge the branch with main when you stop working for the day*